-- · reducing your tax credit award for the current year - adjusting your PAYE code to collect the amount overpaid by increasing the tax you pay on your earnings.
-This will apply for overpayments relating to 2004-05 and later years.
-For overpayments from the tax year 2003-04, you can pay back the amount overpaid in 12 monthly instalments - making a payment to us direct, due within 30 days.
-But for overpayments arising in 2003-04, you will be able to pay in 12 monthly instalments if you wish.
+- reducing your tax credit award for the current year.
+This is our preferred approach wherever possible - making a payment to us direct, due within 30 days.
+But for overpayments arising in 2003-04 and 2004-05, you will be able to pay in 12 monthly instalments if you wish.

 Where we can, we will ask you to pay back overpaid tax credit from the previous year by taking the money from a tax credit award you are entitled to for the current year.
 Depending on the size of your award, we will not take more than a certain percentage of your tax credits for the next year to pay off what you owe us.
+Families whose incomes are too high for them to receive payments of tax credit will be asked to pay back any amounts overpaid direct.

-The maximum amounts by which we would reduce your award are
+The maximum amounts by which we would reduce your payments to recover overpaid tax credit from the previous year are

-- 10% for claimants receiving the maximum award - 100% for claimants receiving only the family element of Child Tax Credit - 25% for all other claimants.
+- 10% for claimants receiving the maximum award - 100% for claimants receiving only the family element of Child Tax Credit. and - 25% for all other claimants.